paulshorey/node-slate/source/includes/changelog/README.md

 &nbsp;
 ## Future versions

 The documentation will be updated.
 You will be able to read about each version of the API.
-You can always view each version of the API at [RapidAPI](https://rapidapi.com/user/nlp-studio).
+You'll also be able to view each version of the API at [RapidAPI](https://rapidapi.com/user/nlp-studio).
 Previous versions will continue to be supported for many years.

 &nbsp;